somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 The following is each class's standard deviation(stdev) of its images's pixel mean value.
-Some classs, like 6, 21, 27, 21 and others, have very low deviation compared to other classes that also can cause unfair training.
+Some classes, like 6, 21, 27, 21 and others, have very low deviation compared to other classes that also can cause unfair training.

 <img width=640 src="./fig/pixel_stdv_vs_label.png"/>

 As explained above, the training dataset may have some issue to train like:
- 1. sample number shortage in some lables
+ 1. sample number shortage in some classes
  2. low contrast(dark) images
- 3. low variance in some classess
+ 3. low variance in some classes